jhcipar/NFL-data-project/README.md

 ## Data warehouse

-Google BQ is used as the datawarehouse.
+Google BigQuery is used as the data warehouse.
 External tables are created using the 'separate set of DAGs' mentioned in the 'Batch data ingestion' section.

 ## Transformations

-Data transformations are made with dbt cloud.
+Data transformations are made with [`dbt cloud`](/dbt/).
 The primary dataset used is play-by-play data; a staging step is used to select columns not broken by the .parquet formatting.

 The primary transformation of interest for this project can be found in the dbt/models/core/facts_receivers.sql file.
 This transformation calculates receiving yards, touchdowns, number of receptions, and number of targets for each NFL receiver.
 It also uses window functions to calculate season average receiving yards/game and attempted passes per game on each receivers team (useful for calculating metrics like receiver target share).

 ## Dashboard/Visualization

-A dashboard is prepared in Google Data Studio to visualize some high-level stats, and can be found at: https://datastudio.google.com/reporting/d2d4243a-fe63-4180-bb6c-2b9d28b1c0f4
+A dashboard is prepared in Tableau to visualize some high-level stats, and can be found at: https://datastudio.google.com/reporting/d2d4243a-fe63-4180-bb6c-2b9d28b1c0f4

 ![Alt text](/Dashboard_example_1.png "Dashboard overview example")